 “Doth he thank that servant because he did the things that were commanded him?
 I trow not.
 So likewise ye, when ye shall have done all those things which are commanded you, say, We are unprofitable servants: we have done that which was our duty to do.”
 (Luk 17:9-10).
 The Lord doesn’t thank us for obeying Him—we’re not doing Him any favors.
 Our obedience to Him is out of duty for what He did for us and the favor He granted us before God the Father.

-The confusion with understanding righteousness before God comes from blurring the distinction between merit and duty.
-Being right before God by the Law of Moses was attempting to merit that standing by righteous living.
-But being right before God by Christ’s law is fulfilling our duty of living righteously for that standing we’ve already been freely given by Christ’s merit before God.
-We are to live righteously, not attempting to gain favor we don’t have, but fulfilling our duty for the favor we do have.
+Part of the confusion with understanding righteousness before God comes from blurring the distinction between merit and duty.
+Being right before God by Christ’s law is fulfilling our duty of living righteously for the standing we’ve already been freely given by Christ’s merit before God.
+We are to live righteously, not attempting to merit favor we don’t have, but fulfilling our duty for the favor we do have.
 An employee of a company is free and works to earn or merit income to pay his own debts.
 A servant is owned by his master and works out of duty for his debts that His master already paid.